jubatoinstrument/holbertonschool-zero_day/README.md

 **THANKS**
-*"It has bee a very interesting experiencie"*
+*"It has been a very interesting experience"*

 **GRACIAS**
 *"Ha sido una experiencia muy interesante"*